 So what does this mean to me, as a natural networker?
 Giving this some thought – remember I like to simplify things and I am going to use myself as a case study (God forbid I should use someone else and get sued for something like slander or liable or one of those uglies!)

 In my opinion, some of my strengths are (and if you know me and have a different opinion great!
 Keep it to yourself though, because remember – “other people’s opinions of me are none of my business!)

 1. I am a ‘doer’ – I get so sick and tired of going to meetings that just go around and around and no decisions are made.
 Going to a meeting to set up another meeting, makes no sense to me whatsoever and wastes my time.
 So get the ball rolling, make a decision and get going!

 2. Making quick decisions, based on the information that I have available at the time that the decision is made.
-Another pet hate of mine.
-People who agonize over making a decision.
+Another pet hate of mine is people who agonize over making a decision.
 Then before the decision is made they ask everyone and anyone, what they should do, until they hear an answer that sounds vaguely like what they had in mind.
-Then that’s their decision – you see they can then abdicate the responsibility if something goes wrong, because they got advice from somebody else.
+Then that’s their decision – you see they can then abdicate the responsibility if something goes wrong because they got advice from somebody else and they will be very quick to name and shame the person that they got that advice from!
 For goodness sake, make a decision and if it’s wrong – correct it and move on!

 3. Change!
 It’s going to happen whether you like it or not.
 If you don’t get with the program it will drag you along with it or you will get left behind totally.
 For my own part, it is easier on the nerves to keep up and not be like a salmon and swim against the water flow!
 Look, let’s be realistic – I am not going to change something just for the sake of change – it definitely has to have a reason and the result must be either the same as what I have or better – or no change.
 Be prepared to have an open mind though.
 Someone else may be able to do it “better” than you or have a better idea than you.